Based on forms seen on

 lobes faces up.
 3

-of the V obvious on the back.
-7
+angle of the V obvious on the back.
+6

 the front.
-Opening top a broad V. In
+Top of opening a broad V. In

 profile the top is a convex arc, the nose